 However, it was inevitable that they had to, and at various points along the way, others’ help to encourage (aka ‘insist’) that this happened.

-The first time I stumbled into the methods that would define this work it involved a room full of 10 NeXT computers all processing and playing sounds in real time, while I mixed them all in live, via a full rack of effects and analogue kit, onto DAT.
+The first time I stumbled into the methods that would define this work it involved a room full of 10 NeXT computers all processing and playing sounds in real time, while I mixed them all in live, via a full rack of effects and analogue kit, onto DAT

 Fast forward ten years, including a stint at the Jodrell Bank radio telescope amongst many other things, and Honor Harger asked me to give a keynote lecture and performance at the re-establishment of a radio telescope in Latvia, RT32, as a joint science and arts facility.
 This resulted in the creation of the first really deliberate generation of a piece around a specific object, ds² – series 1, based on the discovery of the first double-pulsar system.
+You can listen to it now by using the player at the top left of this page.

 And so, for three decades (so far) I’ve been weaving astrophysics and music, trying to understand what they might actually have in common, not as metaphor or a literal translation, not just as inspiration, but as something more structural, architectural, looking and listening for patterns.